 Lonely Planet review

 The Brahmans enjoyed a mystical position within the royal court, primarily in the coronation rituals.
 But after the 1932 revolution the Brahmans’ waning power was effectively terminated and the festival, including the swinging, was discontinued during the reign of Rama VII (King Prajadhipok; r 1925–35).
-In 2007 the Giant Swing was replaced with a newer model, made from six giant teak logs from Phrae, in northern Thailand.
+In 2007 the Giant Swing was replaced with the current, newer model.
 The previous version is kept at the National Museum.